Search engine results pages (SERPs) are quickly becoming people’s primary source of information about the businesses and places they interact with.

 Take a look at this SERP for “Asana” (pictured above).
 Monday and Asana are competitors in the project management space—and Monday is using this piece of (subtly) negative content to steal clicks away from Asana’s homepage.

 Based on data from many studies, we can estimate that the portion of traffic Monday is siphoning off at least 39.1%.
+This is giving them an edge on SERPs for Monday vs Asana and other such queries.

 2. It Reduces The Need For Paid Advertising.